Board of Directors

 Jessie holds a Bachelor's Degree with Honours in Sociology, an MBA and a PhD in Social Entrepreneurship.
 She has lectured in the areas of Human Resources and Marketing at Federation University and was involved in research and development projects for the University involving commercialisation, regional competitiveness and dual-sector partnerships.
 During this time Jessie has also served in a number of positions at Rotary International at club, district and international levels, and is currently Chair of the international Membership Committee.

-Benjamin Gilmore is an established innovator, education executive and learning technologist working across a wide range of industries in Australia and overseas over the last 15 years, with a passion for great student experience through effective strategy and design.
+Benjamin Gilmore is an established innovator, education strategist and learning technologist with experience across a range of industries in Australia and overseas spanning some 20 years.

-Prior to joining UNE Partnerships, Benjamin held senior roles at the largest private RTO in the country, including Head of Strategy and Experience, Learning Design and Technology Manager, and Marketing Manager.
+Over the past 15 year Benjamin has established his position as a thought leader in the vocational education sector, holding senior positions at the largest private RTO in the country, including Head of Strategy and Experience, Learning Design and Technology Manager, and National Marketing Manager.
 Each of these roles boast initiatives at the forefront of the application of technology in education, marketing and communications.

 Director of Partnerships